TerrAvion delivers the image data bands listed below in OverView, TerrAvion's online platform.Imagery bands that are visible in TerrAvion OverView

-Natural Color: 18cm/pixel RGB Image.
-This is the same kind of image you would take with your camera
+- Color: Image consists of Red, Green, and Blue image data.
+This is the same kind of image you would take with your camera.

-NDVI: 9-18cm/pixe (3.5-7 inches/pixel).
-Normalized Difference Vegetation Index (NDVI) is a ratio of the red light to near-infrared light that our sensor sees.
+Vigor stands for Normalized Difference Vegetation Index (NDVI), which is a ratio of the red light to near-infrared light that our sensor sees.
 NDVI quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs).
 Plants are uniquely efficient at reflecting light in a way that increases the value of this ratio.
 Healthy vegetation (chlorophyll) reflects more near-infrared (NIR) and green light compared to other wavelengths.
 But it absorbs more red and blue light.
 Higher NDVI values mean more chlorophyll is detected by the sensor.
 Both leaf area and photosynthetic activity increase NDVI values.
-Normally, these two values are conflated into a measure of “vigor,” but basically it is a measure of chlorophyll density from whatever cause.
+Typically, these two values are conflated into a measure of “vigor,” but basically, it is a measure of chlorophyll density from whatever cause.
 The density of chlorophyll in the leaf and the area of the leaves all contribute to the NDVI.
 Photosynthetic activity directly correlates to the presence of chlorophyll.

-Infrared: 9-18cm/pixel (3.5-7 inches/pixel) Imagery produced as a result of sensing electromagnetic radiations emitted or reflected from a given target surface in the infrared position of the electromagnetic spectrum (approximately 0.72 to 1,000 microns).
+- Infrared: Imagery produced as a result of sensing electromagnetic radiations emitted or reflected from a given target surface in the infrared position of the electromagnetic spectrum (approximately 0.72 to 1,000 microns).
 Because near-infrared light is invisible to human eyes, we color it in as red to show where it reflects the most.

-Pixel: A pixel is the smallest unit of a digital image or graphic that can be displayed and represented on a digital display device.
+- Pixel: A pixel is the smallest unit of a digital image or graphic that can be displayed and represented on a digital display device.
 A pixel is the basic logical unit in digital graphics.
-Pixels are combined to form a complete image, video, text or any visible thing on a computer display.
-The average TerrAvion pixel is about the size of a mouse pad.
+Pixels are combined to form a complete image, video, text, or any visible thing on a computer display.